- When and How Was the Green Fund Established?

 6. Who Can Apply for Support?

 The Green Fund Committee will accept proposals from students, staff, and faculty.
 The Committee encourages students to work with staff and/or faculty on proposal ideas and to consult with the non-voting members of the Green Fund Committee who can help shape a proposal idea that fits with university policy, planning, and practice.
+As the Green Fund is a student fee, Faculty and staff projects should focus on benefiting students.

 7. Do Other Universities Have Similar Funds?

-THe Green Fund builds on the experience of over 150 universities that have established similar funds over the past ten years.
+The Green Fund builds on the experience of over 150 universities that have established similar funds over the past ten years.
 Many are student-fee based and most put students in decision-making roles to fund projects that can be proposed by students, staff, and faculty.

 8. How will the Fund be Administered?